Your quick guide to getting ready to vote

 Current news to help you understand for what’s at stake in your next election

-Election Day: November 4th - Pennsylvania will be asking voters whether they would like to retain three supreme court justices to remain on the court.
+Primary Election Day: August 4 - Kansas will be asking voters whether they would like to elect state supreme court justices, instead of the state's current nomination process.

 Reference to understand elections, democracy and why your vote matters